 Blastoise’s voice in the anime just sounds like Venusaur saying ‘Blastoise.’
 Venusaur drawls a bit more, but it’s basically the same voice.
 It’s not a bad voice.
 It’s very powerful and commanding, but it’s still a bit lazy to me.

 Dex Entries and Backstory: As you can probably guess, most of Blastoise’s info involves its water cannons.
-They’re powerful enough to blast through concrete walls and thick steel, they’re so powerful that Blastoise is intentionally heavy to withstand the forces.
+They’re powerful enough to blast through concrete walls and thick steel, and Blastoise is intentionally heavy to withstand the forces.
 They’re so accurate that they can hit soda cans from 160 feet.
 It can use the force of its cannons for high-speed tackles, and that’s about it.

 Also, Blastoise likes to crush its enemies, I suppose.